Research team

 Abstract

-Light at night (LAN) is likely to have diverse and complex impacts on individual animals.
+Light pollution is likely to have a diverse and complex impact on individual animals.
 It can influence multiple biological systems simultaneously both directly and indirectly.
-Therefore the overall aim of this project is to study the effects of LAN on songbirds in an integrated way.
-Great tits (Parus major) are highly suited to address our objectives.Researcher(s)
+The overall aim of this project is therefore to study the effects of light pollution and emerging mitigating strategies (part-night and adaptive lighting) on songbirds (great tits) in an integrated way.

 Research team(s)